 Look through UX designers portfolios to make sure they have relevant expertise and enough experience to work on your product design.
 Review case studies or visit the website your candidates have designed to get a clear picture of what design solutions these specialists can offer you.

 Hard skills are vital but don't forget to check your UX team's soft skills.
 Soft skills are essential to successful cooperation since they influence how well your team will interact with you and each other.
-When hiring UX designers, you can assess not only their hard skills and experience but also their empathy, problem-solving skills, teamwork, and so on.
+When hiring UX designers for software development, you can assess not only their hard skills and experience but also their empathy, problem-solving skills, teamwork, and so on.

 Let's consider the critical soft skills to pay attention to when hiring UX specialists.